TechDocsStudio/biel-docs/docs/installation/nextjs.md

 sidebar_label: Next.js
 ---

-# Feedback widget for Next.js
+# AI chatbot for Next.js

 Here's a step-by-step guide to help you install Biel.ai in your Next.js project using NPM.